The Attorney General's

 The Attorney General will continue to challenge utility companies to keep your rates low.

-* The Attorney General is not responsible for updating or ensuring the accuracy of external links.
+* The Office of the Attorney General is not responsible for updating or ensuring the accuracy of external links.